WarrenMfg/books-and-magazines/README.md

 # Books & Magazines

-Sort and search CRUD SPA for books and magazines with accessible forms
+Sort and search CRUD SPA for books and magazines with web accessible forms

 ## Getting Started